QAutofamily/QAutoLibrary/QAutoLibrary/README.md

 Custom Python libraries can be added to the robot in pagemodel folder.
 QAutoLibrary attempts to automatically load and import Python modules in pagemodel folder.

-When creating custom libraries for QAutoRobot, follow the Python naming convention ([PEP 8](https://www.python.org/dev/peps/pep-0008/)):
+When creating custom libraries for QAutoRobot, follow the standard Python naming convention ([PEP 8](https://www.python.org/dev/peps/pep-0008/)):

 * **Packages** in ```lowercase```